top of page

 BMus (hons)

-Darren Cameron Clark is a Pianist and Fiddler hailing from Dundee.
+Cameron Clark is a Pianist and Fiddler hailing from Dundee.
 Having recently graduated from the University of Aberdeen, he is now working towards his ATCL.
 He previously worked for Big Noise Torry and currently works for the Feis Rois’ YMI projects in Aberdeenshire and as a pupil support assistant in schools.
 During his time at University, he won a scholarship at NESMS and has performed with various bands and Orchestras, especially the Aberdeen Early Music ensembles where he has played original period harpsichords and violins from the 18th century.
 Cameron is also on the committee for the Universities Folk and Trad societies of Aberdeen which has seen him play at intermissions for the Scottish Acapella championships, play at the Comhla la Cheilie folk festival, and still find time to call at ceilidhs.
 Also, a keen composer having completed short courses at RCS and having works premiered by the Spectrum ensemble, he loves exploring Scottish traditional music intersections in contemporary classical music.
 Musically, Cameron is most interested in researching the history of traditional music, and still finds time to attend regular sessions wherever he is.
 Pianistically Cameron is influenced by basso continuo, jazz, classical, and traditional styles, enjoying accompanying and playing solo recitals where he can.
 Cameron loves creating encouraging and happy learning environments with attention to healthy practice and a keen understanding of all music.

 bottom of page